Ran-Mewo/Ranplate/README.md

 # Ranplate
-A template repo for my mods which is multi-loader & multi-versioned
+A template repo for my minecraft mods which is multi-loader & multi-versioned

 Current Preprocessor System:
 - MC_`<version>`